Skip to main content

 pro mente Upper Austria provides 60 years of experience in caring and working for psychosocially disadvantaged people.
 With psychosocial support, in cooperation with clients and relatives, inclusion is promoted as participation in society.
 The aim is to enable disadvantaged people to have equal access in all areas of life.

+In the first week, participants will explore the network of Austrian community-based mental health programs within a holistic, human rights-based approach.
 Linz, the capital of Upper Austria, is also famous for its Kepler University and state of the art Neuromed Campus.
 Participants will hear a lecture at the University of Applied sciences and visit the Institute for Addiction Prevention.

 Read more